Moving Toward Less Control, Concerning Food

 Pam's piece on marginal value/utility is such a wonderful must be read article.
 Take the time.
 It succinctly puts what I could babble on about and never phrase perfectly in many e-mails.

-We have been "de-fooding" for about 2 months now.
+We have been "de-fooding" for about two months now.
 It is a success.
 I no longer require the kids to eat things they don't like.
 I no longer restrict snacks.
 I buy healthy and no-so-healthy food.
 They choose equally for the most part from all the foods.

 Our son who normally who turns his nose up at anything new is now trying and liking lots of new foods.
 Our daughter who used to sneak snacks is now snacking less frequently (and many times on fruits & veggies).
 Both the kids have dropped some weight and are happier with meal times.
 If they hate what I cooked they can have something else (something that does not require me to cook a second meal)